DefaultV/ELPi/README.md

-sudo apt install mpv python3-pip nodejs socat sudo pip3 install yt-dlp sudo pip3 install youtube-dl mkdir ELPi; cd ELPi wget https://github.com/DefaultV/ELPi/releases/download/v1.12/elpi_1.12.zip unzip elpi_1.12.zip; rm elpi_1.12.zip
+sudo apt install mpv python3-pip nodejs socat sudo pip3 install yt-dlp sudo pip3 install youtube-dl sudo cp /usr/local/bin/yt-dlp /usr/local/bin/youtube-dl mkdir ELPi; cd ELPi wget https://github.com/DefaultV/ELPi/releases/download/v1.12/elpi_1.12.zip unzip elpi_1.12.zip; rm elpi_1.12.zip

 sudo node dist/server.min.js
 ```

+⚠️ Here we are replacing the youtube-dl binary with yt-dlp.
+This is because the MPV stable release on apt does not support linking `yt-dlp` as an alternative.

+1. If you're building MPV from source, look into the [alternative downloader path configuration](https://github.com/mpv-player/mpv/commit/93f84b514a741c2001e6603d0304cd4a6ab63c73).

+2. If you don't want to do this, you might run into [upload id extraction issues](https://github.com/ytdl-org/youtube-dl/issues?q=is%3Aissue+is%3Aopen+unable+to+extract+uploader+id+).
+Using the `Experimental faster searching & streaming` setting will allow you to stream without changing binaries, but with it's own cons.

 Optionally (For API query results)